 There are a couple ways to calculate the loss of use of a Boeing plane due to grounding.
 A review of publications online indicates that estimates for the lease of a comparable airplane run $150,000-350,000.00 per month.
 Thus, one easy way is to take the reasonable cost of leasing a comparable replacement and multiply it by the time the jet spends grounded.

 In the event that the airline cannot afford to lease a replacement and has to cancel flights, another means of calculating the loss of use of an airplane is to total up the estimates revenues and deduct the anticipated costs of the flights that were already scheduled by looking at the particular flight’s earnings history.
 Developing a pattern of earnings is a common way to estimate losses that are somewhat speculative in nature.
-Over the past say 1-year history of a regularly scheduled flight, what was the average profit per flight?
+Over the past one-year history of a regularly scheduled flight, what was the average profit per flight?
 Then, you multiply that number times the number of flights cancelled.

-The latter method of calculating loss of use is a common way to estimate lost earnings for self-employed people with regular contracts.
+The latter method of calculating the loss of use is a common way to estimate lost earnings for self-employed people with regular contracts.
 Obviously, its accuracy and reliability depend largely upon how regular the flight schedule for the airline is.
 Planes that do not make regularly scheduled flights would have a harder time establishing a historical baseline as well as a future flight cancellation loss.
 Thus, they might be better off using the reasonable cost of a replacement plane.

 Product Liability vs Breach of Contract Claims

 If a faulty navigation system proves to be the cause of Boeing’s crashes, there are two potential causes of action that may be brought.
 Anytime someone sells a product, there are certain warranties that typically flow from the deal.
-One of these is a warranty of fitness for particular purpose.
+One of these is a warranty of fitness for a particular purpose.
 Boeing sold a plane with a certain navigation system for the purpose of flying passengers and/or cargo.
 Their planes are currently grounded because they are deemed unfit for this particular purpose.

 Contract Limitations on Claims

 It is yet to be seen how the purchase contract between Boeing and the airlines will come into play.
 Many contracts contain contractual limitations on a purchaser’s right to bring claims or causes of action.
 These limitations may influence which cause of action best suits a plaintiff or whether she has any cause of action at all.
-Contractual limitations in airplane purchase agreements may limit the time, may require specific notice be give, may force mediation or arbitration over litigation or may otherwise alter the purchaser’s right to bring a claim.
+Contractual limitations in airplane purchase agreements may limit the time, may require specific notice be given, may force mediation or arbitration over litigation or may otherwise alter the purchaser’s right to bring a claim.
 Thus, anytime a case like this arises, it is important to have an attorney review the specific contract that was involved in the sales transaction to see which causes of action are the best.